Project-Herophilus/ACEFramework-HDF/README.md

 KIC - Knowledge, Insight and Conformance - designed to be a platform that maintains all activity that occurs within any of the iDaaS Components.
 Additionally, it has been extended to support general application and data integration needs.

-Here is a generic visual to show how iDaaS-KIC can, and is, used today.
+Here is a generic visual to show how iDaaS-KIC can, and is, used today:

 ![iDaaS Dataflow](https://github.com/Project-Herophilus/Project-Herophilus-Assets/blob/main/Platform/Images/iDAAS-Platform/iDaaS-KIC-General.png)